LanYang430/pertactin-beam/README.md

    top 200 candidate structures, and selected 10 starting structures for each new sampling round (`configs/reap_parameters.yaml`).

-   Cluster-specific SLURM submission scripts are not included, since they depend on the local HPC environment and directory layout.

-4. **All-atom REUS and WHAM**: replica-exchange umbrella sampling was run in NAMD (external software), and the resulting 2D free energy surface (PMF) was computed with the WHAM program ([Grossfield lab](http://membrane.urmc.rochester.edu/?page_id=126)).
+4. **All-atom REUS and WHAM**: replica-exchange umbrella sampling was run in NAMD, and the resulting 2D free energy surface (PMF) was computed with the WHAM program ([Grossfield lab](http://membrane.urmc.rochester.edu/?page_id=126)).
    `scripts/analysis/pmf_convergence.py` checks PMF convergence as a